64Petrichor/shmgoogle/README.md

 # shmgoogle
-i made the google homepage. \n
+i made the google homepage.\
 I was learning some css syntax, margins, padding, borders, divs, classes, centering, and flexbox. i wrote all of it